-The oncology nurse practitioner’s job description covers such duties like caring for, observing, and enlightening cancer patients.
+The oncology nurse practitioner’s responsibilities covers such duties like caring for, observing, and enlightening cancer patients.

 They work with individual patients in private home settings, clinics or hospitals and administer care for chronically or crucially ailing cancer patients.